michalkielan/MatrixLibs/README.md

 ## Overwiew
-atrixLibs is C++11 meta-programming header-only library for matrix computation, similar to matlab, microcontroller friendly if you use C++ on embedded platform without using exceptions
+MatrixLibs is C++11 meta-programming, header-only, no-dynamic memory allocations library for matrix computation, similar to matlab, microcontroller friendly if you use C++ on embedded platform without using exceptions

 ## Algorithm already implemented: